The Passion Flower

-The Passion Flower is a 1921 American drama film starring Norma Talmadge, Courtenay Foote, and Eulalie Jensen, and directed by Herbert Brenon.
+The Passion Flower is a 1921 American silent drama film starring Norma Talmadge, Courtenay Foote, and Eulalie Jensen, and directed by Herbert Brenon.
 It is based on the 1913 Spanish play The Unloved Woman (Spanish: La malquerida) by Jacinto Benavente.
 The play was translated into English by John Garrett Underhill as The Passion Flower and successfully produced in 1920 in New York City.
 The plot of the film involves the forbidden love of a man for his stepdaughter which leads to tragedy and murder.

 Plot

-As described in a film publication, Esteban's (Foote) jealousy for his stepdaughter Acacia (Talmadge) results in his servant Rubio (Wilson) telling Acacia's sweetheart Norbert (Ford) that she loves another.
-Their betrothal is broken, and later Acacia accepts Faustino (Agnew).
+As described in a film publication, Esteban's jealousy for his stepdaughter Acacia results in his servant Rubio telling Acacia's sweetheart Norbert that she loves another.
+Their betrothal is broken, and later Acacia accepts Faustino.
 Rubio kills Faustino, and Norbert is tried for the crime but acquitted.
 When it becomes known that Esteban was the cause of the murder, he flees into the mountains, but later returns to give himself up.
-Raimunda (Jensen), Acacia's mother and Esteban's wife, pleads with Acacia to accept the stepfather whom she hates.
+Raimunda, Acacia's mother and Esteban's wife, pleads with Acacia to accept the stepfather whom she hates.
 During the long embrace which follows between Esteban and Acacia, Raimunda learns of Esteban's love for his stepdaughter and her own love turns to hate.
 Raimunda calls for help and during Esteban's attempt to escape with Acacia he shoots his wife and is then arrested.
 Raimunda dies in the arms of Acacia.